MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 **Report Conversation option on conversation comment**

-Users will then see a right panel pop out with the custom message from the network admin and a required **Reason for Reporting box.**
+Users will then see a right panel pop out with the custom message from the Engage admin and a required **Reason for Reporting box.**

 ![screenshot showing reason for reporting.](../media/yammer-conversations-report-comment.png)

-The conversation or comment reported, along with who is reporting and the reason for reporting, will then be sent to the email specified in the **Report Conversations8** settings.
+The conversation or comment reported, along with who is reporting and the reason for reporting, will then be sent to the email specified in the **Report Conversations** settings.

-Upon successful submission, the user will then see the optional custom message from the network admin.
+Upon successful submission, the user will then see the optional custom message configured by the admin.
 They will also receive a confirmation message with a link to the conversation, comment, or reply reported and the comment included in the report.

 ![screenshot showing successs reporting submission.](../media/yammer-conversations-report-submitted-panel-closeup.png)